vulpemventures/vulpem.com/README.md

 # Deployment

-The script will bundle (`gulp bundle`) and commit the subtree located in `/dist`.

-There allows to not track the dist folder in the git repo.

 `npm run deploy`

+The script will bundle and commit the subtree located in `/dist` onto Github Pages via gh-pages branch

 # Development